The Best Diesel Heaters For Campervans In 2025: Tried & Tested

 This heater comes with a silent fuel pump and anti-vibration mounting ensuring noise from the heater is minimal.
 Nick used this heater in his overland truck for several years and the noise was much lower when compared to the cheaper models, so that’s worth noting.
 It also has a constant ambient temperature control, ensuring heat stays at a constant level.

-If you are planning to travel at altitudes of 2000m or more, consider upgrading this model with the high altitude ready kit.
+If you are planning to travel at altitudes of 2000m or more, consider upgrading to this model with the high altitude ready kit.
 If you’re planning to travel to higher altitudes of 3000m plus I would recommend choosing the AT EVO 40, again with the high altitude ready kit.

 Planned high-altitude travel or prolonged time in very cold climates is a big reason to select a higher quality heater.